How To Create Music Using One Guitar Riff

 Guitar Riff Workout Position 8

-Simply learning the riff in each position above and then switching between them at regular intervals will do wonders for your ability to be shifting between the different pentatonic scales and actually working in each shape rather than on each shape.
+It is highly beneficial to learn the riff in each position mentioned above and practice switching between them at regular intervals.
+Doing so will improve your ability to shift between the different pentatonic scales and work within each shape rather than just on it.

 Great solos have a lot of repetition with variation of riffs to create a theme from which to solo around.
 Just like a story or a movie, there needs to be a storyline, and then development of that story line leading to a climax.